PSKong/anomaly/README.md

 ============

-This is the source code of paper: [Counterfactual Graph Learning for Anomaly Detection on Attributed Networks].
+This is the source code of paper: [Controlled Graph Neural Networks with Denoising Diffusion for Network Anomaly Detection].

 ConGNN aims at being generalized to new environments by learning causal relations for anomaly detection